Elijah12-12/Sky-Pixel-World-Map/README.md

 - ❌ You may **not** download or reuse the tile images or source files
 - ✅ Viewing is allowed via GitHub Pages only

----

-## 🧪 Local Testing

-If you want to test this map offline:

-1. Clone the repo
-2. Use a simple static server like: